Open-Attestation/open-attestation-cli/README.md

 #### Rejecting a surrendered document

-The `title-escrow reject-surrendered` command helps the token registry reject a surrendered transferable record.
+With the `title-escrow reject-surrendered` command, the token registry can reject a surrendered transferable record.

 The following shows the command syntax: